bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## Problem 2: Build Out the Order Component

-We've covered a few concepts, like how to get the slug from the route, how to get a restaurant, how to create a form and subscribe to its changes.
-Let's practice those concepts.
+We’ve covered a few concepts, like how to get the slug from the route, how to get a restaurant, how to create a form and subscribe to its changes.
+Let’s practice those concepts.

-We've provided some starting code to get through this section to help you get the restaurant based on the route slug, create a new reactive form to collect order information, and update the order total whenever the `items` FormControl value changes.
+We’ve provided some starting code to get through this section to help you get the restaurant based on the route slug, create a new reactive form to collect order information, and update the order total whenever the `items` FormControl value changes.

 ## P2: Technical Requirements